kinsi55/BeatSaber_Tweaks55/README.md

 ### Disable World Particles / Dust
 Disables the world particles / dust floating around

+### Disable Combo Break animation
+Disables the two FC lines on the combo counter 'exploding' when you lose your FC

 ### Disable Slice Score
 Disables the Score display you get per Cut (115 etc)